igvteam/juicebox-notebook/README.md

 ```
 ----

-Remote files using urls - All platforms
+All platforms.
+Remote files using urls.

 ```python
 import juicebox_notebook